 5301.601-91 Department of the Air Force Contracting Self-Inspection Program

-The DAF Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and AF directives, and instructions across the enterprise.
+The DAF Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and DAF directives, and instructions across the enterprise.
 It is also used to verify adequacy of contract preparation.

-SCOs will manage a self-inspection program, which includes both the assessment of individual contract files and the assessment of contracting management programs contained in the Contracting Self-Assessment Communicator (SAC) as required by DAFI 90-302, The Inspection System of the Department of the Air Force.
-As a minimum, contracting offices must perform self-inspections of individual contract files on an annual basis.
+SCOs will manage a self-inspection program, which includes both the assessment of contracting management programs contained in the Management Internal Control Toolset (MICT) Self-Assessment Checklists (SACs) as required by DAFI 90-302, The Inspection System of the Department of the Air Force, and the assessment of individual contract files.
+As a minimum, contracting offices must perform post-award self-inspections of individual contract files on an annual basis.
+The results of the assessment of contracting management programs contained in the SACs are reported in MICT by individual units.
+The results of self-inspection of individual contract files are not reported in MICT.

-For self-inspection of individual contract files reviewed after award, SCOs may use the Air Force Contracting Self-Inspection Checklist; a comparable organizational checklist for post award reviews; or any combination thereof.
+For self-inspection of individual FAR-based contract files reviewed after award, to include Special Access Programs (SAP)/classified contract files, SCOs shall use the Department of the Air Force Contracting Self-Inspection Checklist.
+For Contracting offices listed in KT FileShare (KTFS), the self-inspections shall be performed utilizing the KTFS Inspection tool beginning no later than 1 October 2024 in order to capture self-inspection results.
+For contracting offices not listed in KTFS, the self-inspection summary data shall be submitted into the AFMC/PKQ Automated Self-Inspection Reporting Tool (ASIRT).
+For SAP/classified contracts reviewed, releasable results shall be reported to SAF/AQCS via secure means for briefing to SAF/AQC.

-SCOs will ensure corrective actions are implemented as a result of any self-inspection.
+SCOs will ensure corrective actions are implemented as a result of any self-inspection findings.
 Contracting offices must have a documented program for self-inspection, to include a process for closing resolved findings in a timely manner, ensuring an effective level of review necessary to close a finding, and integrating findings and resolutions into unit training.

-SCOs must forward a consolidated trend analysis report for the previous calendar year to SAF/AQCP by 28 February of each year.
-See the tailorable Consolidated Trend Analysis Report template.
+SCOs must review 8% (5% for FY24 only) of their contract actions each fiscal year.
+Business/contract clearances shall not be counted towards meeting the required 8% of contracting actions reviewed.
+Maintaining a robust self-inspection program and sharing the data results will support a DAF-wide consolidated trend analysis report for the previous fiscal year.
+All reviews in KTFS, summary reporting in ASIRT, and SAP/classified reporting for the previous fiscal year must be completed to SAF/AQCP by 15 28February of each year.

 5301.602-1 Authority